 Upon registration, VS will have access to the various services and facilities offered by the University, including: library, research services, computer services, and access to athletic facilities and parking permits at standard rates for university faculty.
 Health insurance (UHIP) programs are available at applicable rates, subject to citizenship status and funding.

 VS will be subject to regular university fees such as parking, athletics and health insurance programs.
-VS can also register in undergraduate and graduate courses at the rates applicable to part-time students and in accordance with university academic policies and regulations (refer to University Calendar).

 Application of University Policies: